galabovaa/scaffold/README.md

 ### Unit tests

-Catch2 has been updated and it is looking even nicer and simpler than before, so we will continue to use it for unit tests.
+Catch2 has been updated and it is looking even nicer and simpler than before, but https://github.com/onqtam/doctest has better feedback from devs.
 GoogleTest unit tests have too large a machinery around them.

 ### Extended instance tests